Nigeria

 Notable clients of the firm include Cliffe Dekker Hofmeyr South Africa, Cybele Cosmetics, Evans Therapeutics, Marsh, Facebook, First Registrars, Marsh FJC International Insurance Brokers, Fan Milk International, Hempel, Coca Cola Hellenic, UPS, FBN Holdings, First Bank Nigeria, Union Bank of Nigeria, Union Trustees, Balton CP Group, Dizengoff West Africa, Honeywell Group, Anchorage Leisures, Nosak Group, and Ondo State Government.

-During the research period, the firm was active in banking and debt capital markets.
+During the research period, the firm was active in debt capital markets and M&A.

 In debt capital markets the firm worked on bond issuances for issuers linked to financial services, government, and construction sectors.